Did UFOs Visit Renaissance Europe? A Look at Mysterious Historical Accounts

 Unexplained Aerial Phenomena in Renaissance Europe: Historical UFO Sightings from 1535 to 1677

 On April 27, 1645, in the evening between five and six o'clock, the setting sun appeared completely blood-red in the sky.
-Soon after, numerous black, blue, and fiery balls, shaped like grenades, emerged from the direction of the sun and filled the sky unevenly—some hovering directly over the city of Rostock, while many more appeared outside its perimeter.
+Soon after, numerous black, blue, and fiery balls, shaped like grenades, emerged from the direction of the sun and filled the sky unevenly—some hovering directly over the city of Rostock.
+At the same time, many more appeared outside its perimeter.

 In a much earlier report from November 1554, it is described that strange blue spheres appeared at night over the city of Nuremberg, near the village of Blech.
 Later that same night, two armies with blue flags were seen battling fiercely in the sky above the city.
 The battle lasted all night until morning.